Charlie Brooker: Wipe series

 In 2006, Brooker began writing and presenting the television series Charlie Brooker's Screenwipe on BBC Four, a TV review programme in a similar style to his Screen Burn columns in The Guardian.
 After an initial pilot series of three editions in April, the programme returned later in the year for a second run of four episodes plus Christmas and Review of the Year specials in December 2006.
 A third series followed in February 2007 with a fourth broadcast in September 2007, followed by a Review of the Year in December 2007.
 The fifth series started in November 2008 and was followed by another Review of the Year special.
-This series was also the first to be given a primetime repeat on terrestrial television (BBC Two), in January 2009.Screenwipe editions have focused on a themes including American television, TV news, advertising and children's programmes.
+This series was also the first to be given a primetime repeat on terrestrial television (BBC Two), in January 2009.Screenwipe editions have had themes including American television, TV news, advertising and children's programmes.
 The last of these involved a segment where Brooker joined the cast of Toonattik for one week, playing the character of "Angry News Guy".
-An episode focused on scriptwriting, which saw several of British television's most prominent writers interviewed by Brooker.Newswipe with Charlie Brooker, a similar show focusing on current affairs reporting by the international news media, began on BBC Four on 25 March 2009.
+An episode on scriptwriting saw several of British television's most prominent writers interviewed by Brooker.Newswipe with Charlie Brooker, a similar show concerned with current affairs reporting by the international news media, began on BBC Four on 25 March 2009.
 A second series began on 19 January 2010.
-He has also written and presented the one-off special Gameswipe which focused on video games and aired on BBC Four on 29 September 2009.
+He has also written and presented the one-off special Gameswipe on video games and aired on BBC Four on 29 September 2009.